Geo-Explorers/notion_to_geo/README.md

 - Node.js
 - npm
-- An ethereum wallet with testnet ETH on the Geogenesis Testnet
+- An ethereum wallet with testnet ETH on the Geogenesis Testnet.

 ### Installation

 ```bash
 npm install
 ```

+### Configuration

+Create a `.env` file in the root of the project and add your wallet private key and RPC URL.
+See `.env.example` for an example.

 ## Workflow